jhpyle/docassemble/presentation/presentation.md

+Hi, my name is Jonathan Pyle and I am an attorney with Philadelphia Legal Assistance, and I have a background in computer programming.

 I came back from the TIG conference last year very excited about the possibilities for expert systems, and for moving beyond on-line intake to generalized client portals, the endpoints of which might include